sayez10/ti-economic-equalization-overhaul-mod/README.md

 -The formula to calculate the control point cost of a nation uses a power function again, like vanilla, and unlike older versions of this mod.
 However, the parameters have been changed compared to vanilla.
 Nations with high GDP now require far fewer control points per generated IP than nations with low GDP.

--Arrival International Relations, Unity Movements, Great Nations, Arrival Governance, and Accelerando no longer reduce the control cost of a nation (unlike in previous versions of this mod).

 -Economy investments give an amount of GDP, as opposed to an amount of GDP per capita (though the tooltip shows the distributed GDP per capita).
 This makes all economies grow at the same % rate, disregarding modifiers.

 -GDP growth from economy investments has diminishing returns based on current GDP per capita.
 It is based on an exponential decay function of the country's GDP per capita, which gives a nation with 1,000 GDP per capita nearly 6 times the growth as a country with 45,000.